WebSVG/next-svg/README.md

     * cannot be imported in nextjs due to usage of window (front end only) in the module
     * Browser only integration needs to return with a `Script` tag referencing a manually copied .js
     * svg does not pan all over the parent but in the firstly defined creation window

+# SVG files
+* files with top svg element containing width and height attributes will have fixed default width and height
+* svg files without and with viwBox only will have responsive width
+* `svg.getBoundingClientRect();` does not react immediatly so that right after calls to `zoomAbs()` or `moveTo()` the returned value is the old one before the calls.
+One way to solve this is to avoid using it and precompute what the returned value is supposed to be depdning on if the top svg has a fixed width or fits to parent width